eddievxx/NZPR-Google-Apps-Script-Code/README.md

 NZPR Google Apps Script Code;
 For doing certain things with data

-Payment Advice Notes code is the currently used code for processing Payment Advice Notes
+Payment Advice Notes Calculator code is the currently used code for processing Payment Advice Notes

-MR70 code is trial code for the MR70 calculator currrently being developed
+knack helper sheet code is trial code for the MR70 calculator currrently being developed